BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 be read directly by FilterTool/Borderlands -- it must be processed by my `conv_to_mod.py` script which you'll find in the parent directory.

+The generation script makes use of `hotfix.py` from the parent directory.
+You'd need to copy (or symlink, if you're on Mac or Linux) `hotfix.py` into this directory in order to run the script.

 To generate the end result file, I actually run the small shell script `create.sh` in this directory, which just does the following: